APSL/redux-i18n/README.md

     }
 ```

-If you want to save *translation.js* file in other folder:
+Or, save *translation.js* to a different location:

 ```json
     "scripts": {